pgroenbaek/dbtracks-stf-profiles/README.md

 These track profiles enable use of the super-elevation feature in Open Rails together with Norbert Rieger's DBTracks.

-If you want to generate track pieces to place within a route these are not for you.

-In that case you are much better off using the DPP profiles provided by Norbert with Dynatrax.
+If you wish to replace dynamic tracks within a route and/or generate new track shapes, you should instead use the DPP profiles provided by Norbert with Dynatrax.

 ## Installation